junosuarez/aoc2019/readme.md

 Today I also had my first experience implementing a wrapper enum like the builtin `Some(x)` and it was okay, but I'm not convinced I'm at the right design vs an anonymous tuple.
 I also had my first big chunk of refactoring, and, while very manual, it worked okay - I was able to make the changes I want and keep my code compiling and my old tests green.

 ## Day 8

+I'm skipping for now to keep with the intcode track.

+## Day 9

+Let's see if the refactoring paid off to be able to extend this.